 - Accessing .Net (CLR Managed) Classes in Win32 Applications

-- Accessing .Net (CLR Managed) Classes in IIS6
+- Accessing .Net (CLR Managed) Classes in IIS

-access .Net (CLR managed) classes from Win32 (ASP or ISAPI) web applications
+- How to access .Net (CLR managed) classes from Win32 (ASP or ISAPI) web applications in Windows Server.

 Using Manifest Maker with Visual Studio